BhagyasriUddandam/Land-mark-classification-and-tagging-for-social-media-/README.md

 ### Dataset

-The landmark images are a subset of the Google Landmarks Dataset v2.
+The landmark images used in this project are a subset of the Google Landmarks Dataset v2.

 ### Models and Accuracy

-Two different approaches were explored to classify landmarks:
+Two approaches were explored for classifying landmarks:

 #### CNN from Scratch

 I designed a custom Convolutional Neural Network (CNN) architecture and trained from scratch to classify landmarks.
 This model was tailored to the specific requirements of the project and underwent rigorous training.
-It achieved 53% Accuracy.
+It achieved 53% Accuracy.A custom Convolutional Neural Network (CNN) was designed and trained from scratch to classify landmarks.
+This model was specifically tailored for the project and underwent extensive training, achieving a 53% accuracy.

-- **Model Architecture:** I decided to use 5 convolutional layers so the model could be sufficiently expressive.
-I used dropout layers to reduce my model's tendency to overfit the training data.
-I made my model output a 50-dimensional vector to match with the 50 available landmark classes.
+- **Model Architecture:** The architecture consists of 5 convolutional layers, providing the model with sufficient expressiveness.
+Dropout layers were included to reduce overfitting, and the model was designed to output a 50-dimensional vector corresponding to the 50 landmark classes.
-- **Data Preprocessing:**  My code first resizes the image to 256 and then crops to 224.
-I picked 224 as the input size because it is the recommended input size for using pytorch's pre-trained models.
-I did decide to augment the dataset via RandAugment, a typical set of augmentations for natural images.
-I added this augmentation with the goal of improving my model's robustness, thus improving test accuracy.
+- **Data Preprocessing:** Images were resized to 256 and then cropped to 224, the recommended input size for PyTorch's pre-trained models.
+Data augmentation was applied using RandAugment to enhance the model's robustness and improve test accuracy.
-- **Training and Validation:** I trained for 50 epochs with an adam optimizer and a learning rate scheduler.
-I saved the weights with the lowest loss
+- **Training and Validation:** The model was trained for 50 epochs using the Adam optimizer and a learning rate scheduler.
+The weights corresponding to the lowest loss were saved.
 - **Accuracy:** 53%

 #### Transfer Learning

-Transfer learning involves leveraging pre-trained CNN models and fine-tuning them for the landmark classification task.
-This approach capitalizes on the knowledge learned from a large dataset and adapts it to the specific task at hand.
+Transfer learning involves using pre-trained CNN models and fine-tuning them for the landmark classification task.
+This approach leverages knowledge from a large dataset and adapts it to the specific task.

-- **Pre-trained Model Selection:** I decided to use ResNet50 as the base model.
-I chose this model because it is a very deep model and it has been trained on a large dataset.
-I also chose this model because it is a very popular model and I wanted to see how it would perform on this dataset.
+- **Pre-trained Model Selection:**  ResNet50 was chosen as the base model due to its depth and popularity.
+It was fine-tuned for the landmark classification task.
-- **Training and Validation:** Same process as the CNN from scratch.
+- **Training and Validation:** The same process as with the CNN from scratch was followed.
 - **Accuracy:** 74%

 ### Performance Evaluation

-Both models were rigorously evaluated and compared to determine their effectiveness in classifying landmarks accurately.
-The final selected model was chosen based on its performance and ability to generalize to new and unseen images.
-The chosen model was the transfer learning model.
+Both models were thoroughly evaluated and compared to assess their effectiveness in accurately classifying landmarks.
+The transfer learning model was ultimately selected for deployment due to its superior performance and ability to generalize to new, unseen images.

 By Bhagya Sri Uddandam